 The Greater Yellowstone Sights and Sounds Archive (GYSSA) is a digital collection of photographs, videos, and sound recordings of life in the Greater Yellowstone Ecosystem.
 Development of the GYSSA is supported in part by the R.K.
 Mellon Family Foundation.

 The archive features wildlife and landscapes, as well as interviews with individuals connected with important conservation issues in the region.
-The archive access platform is still under construction, but will soon be available to search online.
-In the meantime, if you would like to request information about our holdings, please e-mail Bonnie Smith.
+Please check out the online archive and if you would like to request information about our holdings, please e-mail Bonnie Smith.

 Our collections include taxidermy mounts, skins, skeletal material, paleontological and geological specimens, and still and moving images for use in our gallery exhibits and in interpretive programs.
 Many of these are on display in our Greater Yellowstone Adventure exhibit galleries.
 For additional information, please e-mail Bonnie Smith.